 dominant to make "Taylor Ham" a generic alternative to Jersey Pork Roll,

-but some connoiseurs prefer products from smaller makers.
+but some connoisseurs prefer products from smaller makers.

-The recipies may be secret, but one thing is for sure, salt.
+The recipes may be secret, but one thing is for sure, salt.
 Enough salt

 so I think the product is eternal - even mold doesn't grow on it.
 Several

-sellers ship pork roll to most points in the U.S. packed in styrafoam with
+sellers ship pork roll to most points in the U.S. packed in styrofoam with

 frozen gel packs.
 The photo specimen (4 inch diameter, 4 pounds) was shipped